EasyJet: Destinations

-EasyJet serves 136 destinations (as of February 2019).
+As of January 2024, EasyJet serves 183 destinations.

 Codeshare agreements

 In 2013, EasyJet entered a commercial agreement with Transaero to set up a codeshare agreement, whereby Transaero acquired the right to sell a certain number of seats on EasyJet's Moscow (Domodedovo) – London (Gatwick) route.
 This was the first codeshare agreement for EasyJet; it was terminated when Transaero Airlines ceased to operate in October 2015.
 Citing diminishing demand on the route, EasyJet ceased all flights to Moscow in March 2016.

 EasyJet has a reward miles sharing agreement with Emirates.

+Interline agreements and other airline partners

+Easyjet also has Interline agreements and partnership with the following airlines: